-The state's largest emitters would be required to reduce its carbon emissions by 5 percent every three years, under a proposed rule released Wednesday by state regulators.
+SEATTLE (AP) — The state's largest industrial emitters would be required to reduce carbon emissions by 5 percent every three years, under a proposed rule released Wednesday by state regulators.

 The Department of Ecology's proposed Clean Air Rule would initially apply to about two dozen manufacturing plants, refineries, power plants and other facilities, or those that release at least 100,000 metric tons of carbon a year.
-More facilities would likely be covered as the threshold declines over time.
+Many more facilities would likely be covered as the threshold declines over time.

-The agency has scheduled four public hearings to hear from the public before finalizing a rule.
+The agency has scheduled four public hearings before finalizing a rule.